rubyonjets/jetpacker/docs/troubleshooting.md

 ## webpack or webpack-dev-server not found

 * This could happen if  `webpacker:install` step is skipped.
-Please run `bundle exec rails webpacker:install` to fix the issue.
+Please run `jets webpacker:install` to fix the issue.

 * If you encounter the above error on heroku after upgrading from Rails 4.x to 5.1.x, then the problem might be related to missing `yarn` binstub.
 Please run following commands to update/add binstubs: